-IDE drive support is handled by the WD76C10 and WD76C20 cooperatively, utilizing chip select logic.
+IDE drive support is handled by the WD76C10 and WD76C20ALV cooperatively, utilizing chip select logic.
 Table 6-1 provides a table of the chip select assignments integral to the IDE support.
-For more information on Chip Select Logic, refer to Section 4.
+For more information on Chip Select Logic, see Section 4.